metajinomics/2016-08-11-ISU/lessons/04-searching_files.md

 A faster way to do this is to use the `xargs` command:

-    find . -type f -print | xargs grep Volume
+    find . -type f -print | xargs grep Load

 `find` generates a list of all the files we are interested in, then we pipe them to `xargs`.  `xargs` takes the items given to it and passes them as arguments to `grep`.  `xargs` generally only creates a single instance of `grep` (or whatever program it is running).

-* * * *
-**Short Exercise**
+****
+**Exercise**

-Navigate to the `data` directory.
-Use one `find` command to perform each of the operations listed below (except number 2, which does not require a `find` command):
+Navigate to your home directory.
+Use **one** `find` command to perform each of the operations listed below (except number 2, which does not require a `find` command):

-1. Find any file whose name is "NOTES" within `data` and delete it
+1. Find any file whose name contains "youfoundit" from your home directory and determine what's in the file

-2. Create a new directory called `cleaneddata`
+2. In your home directory, create a new directory called `data_copies`

-3. Move all of the files within `data` to the `cleaneddata` directory
+3. Find all of the fastq files from your home directory and copy them to the `data_copies` directory.

-4. Rename all of the files to ensure that they end in `.txt` (note: it is ok for the file name to end in `.txt.txt`
+4. From your home directory, find all fastq files in diectory `data_copies` and rename all of the copied files to ensure that they end in `.txt` (note: it is ok for the file name to end in `.txt.txt`)

+****

 ## Where can I learn more about the shell?